gguuss/DietyOS/README.md

 * The Highly Sensitive Person
 * Aging Well

+# Comics and things we like
+* The Far Side
+* Calvin and Hobbes

 # Reading resources for understanding interesting / paranormal phenomna
 * Many lives many masters
 * THe holographic universe